 Moral of the story?
 With an open mind, creativity and some extra planning, you can ABSOLUTELY create meaningful and powerful events virtually, even daylong or multi-day programs.

-The new round of my Nourished Mastermind for established women entrepreneurs kicks off in June with one of these very retreats (and a lot more!)
-Email me back if you want to make sure you get on the list for the early bird enrollment special.
+The new round of my Nourished Mastermind for established women entrepreneurs kicks off in September with one of these very retreats (and a lot more!)
+Email me back if you want to chat about the early enrollment offer, which opens SOON!